Close Menu

 21 comments

-The American Association of Retired Persons (AARP) is a large, independent, nonprofit organization dedicated to helping people ages 50-plus achieve financial independence.
+The American Association of Retired Persons (AARP) is a large, independent, nonprofit organization dedicated to helping people aged 50 and above achieve financial independence.
 While the organization, which serves 37 million older Americans and counting, doesn't offer reverse mortgage products directly, it does weigh in on them in some significant ways.
-Here's where AARP comes into play for retirees who may be...
+Here's where AARP comes into play for retirees who...

 Read Full Article